dgroomes/swift-playground/README.md

   * > A mechanism to interface between synchronous and asynchronous code, logging correctness violations.
 * [Apple WWDC video: *Protect mutable state with Swift actors*](https://developer.apple.com/videos/play/wwdc2021/10133)
   * Note: I had to look for this video because the word "actors" is not in the [language book](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/basicoperators).
 That's a language feature.
 The video is quite nice, there's even a transcript!
+  * UPDATE: I did find it in the Swift book, it's in "Concurrency", it's just that "actors" can't be found from the search feature or from a "Cmd + F" on the main page.